jodafons/datacenter/servers/README.md

 Welcome to the documentation for our lab network!
 This repository contains guides for setting up and managing key services.

-* 💻 Proxmox Installation - A guide to installing and configuring a Proxmox server, including steps for GPU passthrough and cluster management.
+* 💻 [Proxmox Installation](docs/How_to_install_Proxmox.md): A guide to installing and configuring a Proxmox server, including steps for GPU passthrough and cluster management.

-* 🐧 Debian Installation - Instructions for setting up a new Debian system.
+* 🐧 [Debian Installation](docs/How_to_Install_Debian.md): Instructions for setting up a new Debian system.

-* 🔑 Account Creation - A step-by-step process for creating new user accounts with LDAP and Kerberos.
+* 🔑 [Account Creation](docs/How_to_create_account.md): A step-by-step process for creating new user accounts with LDAP and Kerberos.